• Skip to primary navigation

 I’m a children’s author and a homeschooling mom of three.
 My family is home all through the holidays.
 There are so many times when it’s tempting to give in to some of the waste-creating holiday traditions, but I, like many of Lisa’s regular readers, feel a responsibility to our planet.
 I’ve been trying very hard over the past few years to make our holiday as magical as possible without hurting our planet.
 I am far from perfect, but here are some tips I’ve picked up throughout the years.

-Tips for Having a Green Christmas With Kids
+Tips for Having a Sustainable Christmas With Kids

-These tips will help you to keep the magic while having a Green Christamas.
+These tips will help you keep the magic while having a sustainable Christmas.

 Gifts from Santa Are Not Wrapped